mwarning/trigger/README.md

 Alternatively, you can download packages (apk) in the [release](https://github.com/mwarning/trigger/releases) section.

-Note minimum Android version is 7.1.
+The minimum supported Android version is 5.0.

 ## Usage